Spinal Cord Injuries During Motorcycle Accidents

 Researchers found low-speed motorcycle crashes were more commonly associated with lower lumbar spinal injuries, while high-speed collisions resulted in more injuries to the thoracic and cervical spine.
 Severe spinal injuries were more likely when an ejected rider directly struck an object (such as a tree or pole or other vehicle) before hitting the ground.

 The estimated lifetime costs of these injuries are difficult to pinpoint because every aspect of one’s life is impacted.
 It also depends on the type of spinal injury sustained and the person’s age at the time.
 The NSCISC reports a 25-year-old with a severe spinal cord injury can expect lifetime medical expenses nearing $4.9 million – with $1.1 million billed just in the first year.
 That same person with a less severe spinal injury can still expect lifetime medical costs of about $1.6 million, with $360,000 of that incurred in the first year after the injury.

-At The Law Offices of Jeffrey S. Glassman, our motorcycle injury lawyers in Massachusetts know this is just a fraction of the overall financial burden because it doesn’t take into account one’s lost wages and earning potential or other compensable losses.Compensation for Motorcycle Spinal Cord Injuries
+At Jeffrey Glassman Injury Lawyers, our motorcycle injury lawyers in Massachusetts know this its just a fraction of the overall financial burden because it doesn’t take into account one’s lost wages and earning potential or other compensable losses.Compensation for Motorcycle Spinal Cord Injuries

 In a civil lawsuit alleging negligence, we help clients pursue compensation for medical expenses, as well as for pain and suffering and other actionable losses.
 Spouses and other close dependents may seek damages for loss of consortium.
 Because the stakes are so high and these cases are so often complex, we carefully consider all possible defendants and insurers before formulating a legal strategy to help pursue a spinal cord injury claim.